SOP 10.12 - Rodent Tail Vein Injections (Rat)

 • If possible, warm the solution to room temperature immediately prior to injection.

 • Substances to be injected must be sterile as contamination can lead to infection or irritation of the injection site.
-Sterilize solutions by autoclaving or microfiltration and use aseptic technique for injection.
+Sterilize solutions by autoclaving or filter solutions by microfiltration (standard filter size 0.22 um) and use aseptic technique for injection.

-• Remove animal from home cage and apply EMLA cream.
+• Remove animal from home cage, scrub tail and apply EMLA cream.
 Return to home cage for 15 minutes (allows topical anaesthetic to take affect).

 • Using sterile technique, load the syringes.
 Prepare one syringe and one needle per infusion.